ericbauer55/strava-eda/README.md

 The data Strava records is meant to model reality.
 Location for example is estimated using three numbers of finite precision (`elevation`, `latitude`, `longitude`).
 The _"when"_ of something occurring is modeled by time.
 We all have a general sense of what time _is_.
 Time is always increasing and we often count it in days, hours, minutes or seconds.
 How we record time numerically--and how often--depends on our needs.
 Let's examine these different needs through the lens of an Electric Vehicle.

-**Time Scales of Interest:**
+#### Time Scales of Interest
-- Years: a customer needs a new car and decides to lease an electric vehicle at Company X. Marketing and Sales care about this buying cycle in years
+- **Years**: a customer needs a new car and decides to lease an electric vehicle at Company X. Marketing and Sales care about this buying cycle in years
-- Months: the customer needs to know how many months left are in their vehicle's lease
+- **Months**: the customer needs to know how many months left are in their vehicle's lease
-- Days: a grocery store wants to know how many days on average the customer takes between shopping trips to better plan its EV charger infrastructure
+- **Days**: a grocery store wants to know how many days on average the customer takes between shopping trips to better plan its EV charger infrastructure
-- Hours: the customer wants to know how long their vehicle will take to charge at their home given their current State of Charge and charger power
+- **Hours**: the customer wants to know how long their vehicle will take to charge at their home given their current State of Charge and charger power
-- Minutes: the customer wants to know how many minutes driving to the store will take
+- **Minutes**: the customer wants to know how many minutes driving to the store will take
-- Seconds: the customer wants to know how many seconds it takes to get from 0 to 60 MPH before choosing to lease the vehicle
+- **Seconds**: the customer wants to know how many seconds it takes to get from 0 to 60 MPH before choosing to lease the vehicle
-- Milliseconds: the customer and vehicle design team care how long the car takes to start and its systems to boot up
+- **Milliseconds**: the customer and vehicle design team care how long the car takes to start and its systems to boot up
-- Microseconds: past this level, the customer doesn't care since the scale is disconnected from their driving experience.
+- **Microseconds**: past this level, the customer doesn't care since the scale is disconnected from their driving experience.
 The powertrain design team care about the inverter control loop delay in microseconds since a good control loop will ensure the 0 to 60 MPH eletric motor response meets customer expectations
-- Nanoseconds: the power module designers for the inverter care about the "reverse recovery time" of the diodes since this contributes to thermal designs and control loop limitations
+- **Nanoseconds**: the power module designers for the inverter care about the "reverse recovery time" of the diodes since this contributes to thermal designs and control loop limitations
-- Picoseconds: representing one trillionth of a second, this time scale is not relevant to the vehicles designers, except to research scientists working on fundamental research questions
+- **Picoseconds**: representing one trillionth of a second, this time scale is not relevant to the vehicles designers, except to research scientists working on fundamental research questions